 I believe that these machines will perform well, but there are some things that you should be aware of.

 FoodSaver V4880 – Get more details

-If the dish that you attempt to vacuum seal has lots of liquids you will most like not be able to seal it properly – the excess moisture will interfere with the seal.
+If the dish that you attempt to vacuum seal has lots of liquids, you will most like not to seal it correctly – the excess moisture will interfere with the seal.
 But there is a way around this.
-You will need to freeze the food first then vacuum seal.
-I know that this may sound like a lot of extra work but it is worth it and it’s not that big of a deal once you get used to doing it.
+You will need to freeze the food first, then vacuum seal.
+I know that this may sound like a lot of extra work, but it is worth it, and it’s not that big of a deal once you get used to doing it.

 1 – 11″ x 18′ FoodSaver Roll